 The Library Travel Reimbursement Request form provided by the Library must be completed and authorization for travel expenses obtained prior to the activity or travel, unless preapproval is not reasonably possible.
 The information is to include the employee or official's name, title/office, travel dates, cost estimates for transportation, lodging, meal, and other necessary costs or receipts for the cost of the travel, meals, or lodging if the expenses have already been incurred.
 The employee or official should indicate whether per diem or actual reimbursement allowances will be requested.
 For travel, the lowest reasonable cost options should be chosen whenever possible.
-Staff expenses allowable under this policy must be approved by the Executive Director and can be exceeded only due to an emergency or other extraordinary circumstance, as determined by the Board of Library Trustees by roll call vote at an open meeting of the Board.
-In addition, expenses incurred by a member of the Board require Board approval by a roll call vote at an open meeting of the Board.
+Staff expenses allowable under this policy must be approved by the Executive Director and can be exceeded only due to an emergency or other extraordinary circumstance, as determined by the Board of Library Trustees by roll call vote at an open meeting of the Board approval by a roll call vote at an open meeting of the Board approval by a roll call vote at an open meeting of the Board.